MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 (XML) and binary types.

 >[!NOTE]
-In this release of FIM 2010, the user must close the Internet Explorer window in which he or she opened the file and then refresh the page.
+In this release of MIM 2016, the user must close the Internet Explorer window in which he or she opened the file and then refresh the page.
 After refreshing the Internet Explorer window, the user can then start the download to save or open the same file again in the original window.

 Properties: